 - Peak incidence in any given country or region is expected to occur about 2 months after the first cases

 - 20-80% of the population is likely to be infected

 - Duration of the pandemic is likely to be 6-12 months

 - After this, the future of the virus is uncertain.
 It may become endemic – circulating amongst the population indefinitely.

 - This could be either as a seasonal illness and rapidly mutating illness – like influenza – or as a non-seasonal disease – like chicken-pox

-- A vaccine is under development but will probably not be available until mid 2021 at the earliest
+- A vaccine is under development but will probably not be available until late 2020 at the earliest

 - Previous infection is likely to provide immunity for at least several years – but this is not known for sure

 - The aim of public health measures is to slow the rate of spread